Adroiti/docs-for-code-review-tools/SwiftLint/multiline_parameters.md

-Pattern: Use of multi-line parameters
+Pattern: Use of multi-line parameter

 Issue: -